microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_k8s/day2/multi_distributions/container_insights/_index.md

 In this scenario, you will hook the Azure Arc-enabled Kubernetes cluster to Azure Monitor Container Insights by deploying the [Azure Monitor cluster extension](https://docs.microsoft.com/azure/azure-monitor/containers/container-insights-enable-arc-enabled-clusters?toc=%2Fazure%2Fazure-arc%2Fkubernetes%2Ftoc.json#create-extension-instance-using-azure-cli) on your Kubernetes cluster in order to start collecting Kubernetes related logs and telemetry.
 Then the recommended alerts will be enabled by an [ARM template](https://docs.microsoft.com/es-es/azure/azure-resource-manager/templates/overview).

-  > **NOTE: This guide assumes you already deployed a Kubernetes cluster and connected it to Azure Arc.
+  > **NOTE: This scenario assumes you already deployed a Kubernetes cluster and connected it to Azure Arc.
 If you haven't, this repository offers you a way to do so in an automated fashion**

 - **[Azure Kubernetes Service](https://azurearcjumpstart.io/azure_arc_jumpstart/azure_arc_k8s/aks/)**
 - **[AKS on Azure Stack HCI](https://azurearcjumpstart.io/azure_arc_jumpstart/azure_arc_k8s/aks_stack_hci/)**